Skip to main content

 • Previously convicted of a capital offense or violent felony

-• Created a great risk of death to many people
+• Created a significant risk of death for many people

 • Committed while engaged in, an accomplice to, or while attempting or fleeing, any robbery, rape, arson, burglary, kidnapping, hijacking, sexual assault, rape of a child under 12, non-consensual sodomy, child abuse, or the unlawful detonation of a bomb